HappyTorso/roo-code-memory-bank-game-dev/README.md

     G --> J[Knowledge Decisions]
 ```

-Switch to Ask mode when you need to:
+Switch to Ask (Documentation & Knowledge) mode when you need to:

-- Understand code patterns
+- Understand game mechanics from `gameDesignDoc.md`
-- Get implementation guidance
+- Check the status or details of a bug in `issuesLog.md`
-- Create documentation
+- Get explanations of code or architectural patterns
-- Share knowledge
+- Request web searches for external documentation or tutorials
-- Learn system concepts
+- Ask general questions about the project context

-### Debug Mode
+### Debug (Debugger) Mode

-Roo Code Memory Bank's Debug mode specializes in systematic problem-solving and troubleshooting.
-This mode employs strategic analysis and verification to identify and resolve issues.
+This mode acts as the **Game Debugger**.
+It specializes in investigating issues logged in `issuesLog.md`, analyzing errors, finding root causes (potentially using web search for technical errors), and documenting findings in the log.

 #### Key Capabilities

 - 🔍 **Issue Investigation**: Analyze problems systematically
 - 📊 **Error Analysis**: Track error patterns
 - 🎯 **Root Cause Finding**: Identify core issues